 - What is the Colorado State Model Evaluation System?
 (PDF)

-Senate Bill 10-191 is improving the way Colorado principals and teachers are evaluated and supported in their professional growth.
-To support school districts in the implementing the new law, CDE is developing a model evaluation system that districts may choose to use for their teacher and/or principal evaluations.
-This fact sheet provides an overview on the model system and the Quality Standards that educators will be evaluated on.
+To support school districts in the implementing Senate Bill 10-191, CDE is developing a model evaluation system that districts may choose to use for their teacher and/or principal evaluations.

 - Teacher Quality Standards Reference Guide (PDF)